-What if we delete this country?
+What if we delete these years?

-Which measure was more affected by the outlier?
+Which measure was more affected by the outliers?

 Shapes of Distributions

 When the pattern of data to the left of the center value looks the same as the pattern to the right of the center, we say the data have a symmetric distribution.